-A staff satisfaction survey will measure the extent to which employees are satisfied with their current employer.
-But how do you measure this satisfaction?
-And what is the added value of this?
-This article explains what the definition of employee satisfaction research is and how this type of research can be used.
+An employee satisfaction survey measures the extent to which employees are satisfied with their employer.
+But how does such an investigation work?
+And why is it important to collect this information?
+In this article you will find the definition of employee satisfaction research, and you will read how this type of research can be used.

 Definition of Employee Satisfaction survey

 Employee satisfaction survey (MTO) is used to measure how satisfied employees are with the organisation in which they work.1.
 An employee satisfaction survey covers, among other things, work content, managers, communication, working conditions and salary.
 The aim of the study is to identify areas for improvement within the organisation.
 The results of the study will be converted into action points.
 The implementation of these action points should lead to a higher degree of satisfaction in a follow-up measurement.
 This type of research is usually intermittent and applied to medium-sized to large organisations.

 In the video below, an example is used to explain how Staff Research can be put in.

 Measuring Employee satisfaction is usually done on the basis of a questionnaire.
 These questionnaires exist in many shapes and sizes, from 1-item surveys to2 ('How satisfied are you with your employer?') to extensive multidimensional studies.
 It will not surprise you that the results of a staff satisfaction survey are more reliable when several factors are taken into account in the survey.
 Moreover, the inclusion of several factors makes it possible to take targeted action on the basis of the results.
 The factors of work content, working conditions, cooperation & communication and remuneration & compensation together explain a large part of the extent to which the company is able to achieve its objectives.
 Employee satisfaction3.
 These factors are reflected in many employee satisfaction surveys.

 Important factors in employee satisfaction